knight22-21/House_Price_Predictor/README.md

 # House Price Prediction
 This project aims to predict house prices based on various features using a machine learning model.
 The dataset has been preprocessed and divided into training and validation sets to evaluate the model's performance.
-The following sections describe the data processing, model building, and evaluation steps
+The following sections describe the data processing, model building, and evaluation steps.

 # Project Report: House Price Prediction
 ## 1. Introduction